samme/phaser-parcel/README.md

 See [BootScene](./src/BootScene.js) for an example.

-If you prefer, you can [use a plugin to copy static assets](https://github.com/elwin013/parcel-plugin-static-files-copy 'parcel-plugin-static-files-copy') instead.
+If you prefer, you can [use a parcel plugin to copy static assets](https://github.com/elwin013/parcel-plugin-static-files-copy 'parcel-plugin-static-files-copy') instead.
+You **must** copy [file pack](https://newdocs.phaser.io/docs/3.55.2/focus/Phaser.Loader.LoaderPlugin-pack) and [multiatlas](https://newdocs.phaser.io/docs/3.55.2/focus/Phaser.Loader.LoaderPlugin-multiatlas) assets this way.

 Package aliasing
 ----------------